Gorgonopsia: Palaeopathology

 The adult snout SAM-PK-11490 from an indeterminate Middle Permian gorgonopsian species has an imbedded tooth from an unidentifiable animal.
 The bone developed a callus around the tooth, indicating it healed and the individual survived the attack.
-It either came from a predator — namely a biarmosuchian, a therocephalian, or another gorgonopsian — or intraspecific face biting as is commonly exhibited in social predators — such as big cats or monitor lizards, and it has been suggested for several extinct lineages such as theropods, aquatic reptiles, and saber-toothed cats.
+It either came from a predator—namely a biarmosuchian, a therocephalian, or another gorgonopsian—or intraspecific face biting as is commonly exhibited in social predators—such as big cats or monitor lizards, and it has been suggested for several extinct lineages such as theropods, aquatic reptiles, and saber-toothed cats.
 Social biting is intended to assert dominance or facilitate breeding, and, if correct, suggests at least some Middle Permian gorgonopsians were social carnivores.
 The tooth was initially overlooked so it is unclear how common this pathology actually is.

 Palaeoecology

+Paleoenvironment

 Following the extinction of the dinocephalians and (in South Africa) the basal therocephalians Scylacosauridae and Lycosuchidae, gorgonopsians evolved from small and uncommon forms into large apex predators.
 Through the Middle to Upper Permian, in South Africa the dicynodonts were the most common animals, whereas the pareiasaurs Deltavjatia and Scutosaurus were the most abundant in the gorgonopsian-bearing Russian formations.
 During the Upper Permian, the South African Beaufort Group was a semi-arid cold steppe featuring large, seasonal (ephemeral) rivers and floodplains draining water sources much farther north into the Karoo Sea, with some occurrences of flash floods after sudden, heavy rainfall; the distribution of carbonates is consistent with present-day caliche deposits which form in climates with an average temperature of 16–20 C and 100–500 mm of seasonal rainfall.
 The gorgonopsian-bearing Salarevskian Formation in western Russia was also probably deposited in a semi-arid environment with highly seasonal rainfall, and featured hygrophyte and halophyte plants in coastal areas, as well as more drought-resistant conifers at higher elevations.
 The Moradi Formation was an arid desert, primarily dominated by the captorhinid reptile Moradisaurus and the pareiasaur Bunostegos.
 It featured voltzian conifers, and has environmentally been compared to the interior Namib Desert or the Lake Eyre basin.